Malik Monk

-High school career
+Early life

 Monk attended East Poinsett County High School in Lepanto, Arkansas for his freshman year.
-As a freshman, he averaged 22.8 points, 4.6 rebounds, and 2.7 assist per game while leading them to a (25-8) overall record and an appearance in the Class 2A state championship game.
+As a freshman, he averaged 22.9 points, 4.6 rebounds and 2.7 assists per game while leading them to a 25–8 overall record and an appearance in the Class 2A state championship game.
 After his freshman season, Monk transferred to Bentonville High School in Bentonville, Arkansas.
-In his junior year, he averaged 26.6 points per game.
-In the spring and summer of 2015, Monk competed for the Amateur Athletic Union (AAU) team, Arkansas Wings Elite, on the Nike Elite Youth Basketball Circuit (EYBL) where he averaged 19.7 points per game.
-He then competed on the 2015 Nike Global Challenge for the East team, where he averaged 22 points, 12 rebounds, and four assist in addition to earning Tournament MVP honors.
-On November 18, 2015 Monk committed to Kentucky, choosing UK over Arkansas.
-As a senior, he averaged 28.6 points per game, 4.4 assist per game and 7.6 rebounds per game.
-In 2016, Monk played in the 2016 McDonald's All-American Game and Jordan Brand Classic where he earned Co-MVP honors alongside Kentucky teammate De'Aaron Fox.
+In his junior year, he averaged 26.9 points per game.
+In the spring and summer of 2015, Monk competed for the Amateur Athletic Union (AAU) team, Arkansas Wings Elite, in the Nike Elite Youth Basketball League (EYBL) where he averaged 19.7 points per game.
+He then competed on the 2015 Nike Global Challenge for the East team, where he averaged 22 points, 12 rebounds and four assists in addition to earning tournament MVP honors.
+On November 18, 2015, Monk committed to Kentucky, choosing them over Arkansas.
+As a senior, he averaged 28.6 points per game, 4.4 assists per game and 7.6 rebounds per game.
+In January 2016, Monk played in the 2016 McDonald's All-American Game and Jordan Brand Classic where he earned Co-MVP honors alongside former Kentucky teammate and NBA player De'Aaron Fox.

-On March 11, 2016, Monk played his final high school game, scoring 19 points in a 59–49 loss in the 7A state championship to Cabot High School.

-Monk was a consensus five-star prospect and ranked as one of the best players in the 2016 class by the four main recruiting services: Rivals, ESPN, Scout, and 247 Sports.
-Monk was ranked as the No.9 overall player and No.1 shooting guard in the 2016 high school class.
+Monk was a consensus five-star prospect and considered as one of the best players in the 2016 class by the four main recruiting services: Rivals, ESPN, Scout and 247Sports.
+Monk was ranked as the No.9 overall recruit and No.1 shooting guard in the 2016 high school class.

-Recruiting

 College career

 On November 18, 2015, Monk tweeted that he would be attending the University of Kentucky.

-On December 17, 2016, Monk set a University of Kentucky freshman scoring record with 47 points in a win over the University of North Carolina.
-Twelve days later, he scored 34 points on five-for-seven three point shooting in a 99–76 win over Ole Miss.
+On December 17, 2016, Monk set a University of Kentucky freshman scoring record with 47 points in a win over North Carolina.
+Twelve days later, he scored 34 points on 5-for-7 three-point shooting in a 99–76 win over Ole Miss.
 On January 21, 2017, Monk scored 27 points in a 85–69 win over South Carolina.
-On January 31, 2017, he scored 37 points against Georgia Bulldogs.
+On January 31, 2017, he scored 37 points against Georgia.
 On February 25, 2017, Monk tallied 33 points in a 76–66 victory over Florida.
 On February 28, 2017, Monk scored 27 points in a 73–67 win over Vanderbilt.
 At the end of his freshman season, Monk was named SEC Player and Freshman of the Year, while also being named to both First-team All-SEC and the SEC All-Freshman team.

-At the conclusion of his freshman season, Monk announced that he would forgo his final three years of collegiate eligibility and enter the 2017 NBA draft where he was projected as a first round selection.
+At the conclusion of his freshman season, Monk announced that he would forgo his final three years of collegiate eligibility and enter the 2017 NBA draft where he was projected as a first-round selection.

+Less than 24 hours after teammate De'Aaron Fox announced his intentions to declare for the draft Monk also announced he was declaring for the draft.
+Stating, "After taking some time with my family and reflecting on this season, I have decided to enter my name into the 2017 NBA draft."